 Radiation therapy can make your skin red and blistered, and you may feel tired all over.

-Chemotherapy Chemotherapy Chemotherapy is a medicine that destroys cancer cells.
+Chemotherapy Chemotherapy Chemotherapy is a drug that destroys cancer cells.
 Chemotherapy works by shutting down cell growth.
-But since all cells in the body grow, chemotherapy medicines also destroy some normal... read more uses medicine to destroy cancer cells.
+But since all cells in the body grow, chemotherapy drugs also destroy some normal cells and... read more uses medicine to destroy cancer cells.